haqpl/haqpl.github.io/_posts/2019-03-26-Communication-with-page-script-from-Firefox-extension.md

 ### Some theory about extensions:

 Extensions are HTML and JavaScript code running among the browser.
-It has XPI extension and are normall **ZIP** archives so we can edit it files easily.
+File has XPI extension and is normall **ZIP** archive so we can edit it easily.
 Let's look on contents of the _manifest.json_ file:

 ![manifest.json](https://mdn.mozillademos.org/files/13669/webextension-anatomy.png){:height="500px" style="display: block; margin: 0 auto"} "https://mdn.mozillademos.org/files/13669/webextension-anatomy.png"